vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-EsxiPasswordExpiration.md

 ## Synopsis

-Updates the password expiration period in days for all ESXi hosts in a cluster.
+Updates the password expiration period in days for all ESX hosts in a cluster.

 ## Syntax